three-headed-giant/it/README.md

         for a in x:
             yield a
 ```
-Think about this piece of code, you see some bugs or improvable code don't you?
-But what if there are hundreds of lines code in this form inside your big codebase.
-How can you find that patterns?
+Think about this piece of code, you see some bugs or improvements, don't you?
+But what if there were hundreds of lines code in this form inside your big codebase.
+How would you find these patterns?
 By writing regex queries?
 LOL, of course not.
 ```json
 $ python -m inspectortiger my_big_codebase/ # P.S: stripped file name information
 {